History of Arizona

 The history of Arizona encompasses the Paleo-Indian, Archaic, Post-Archaic, Spanish, Mexican, and American periods.
 About 10,000 to 12,000 years ago, Paleo-Indians settled in what is now Arizona.
 A few thousand years ago, the Ancestral Puebloan, the Hohokam, the Mogollon and the Sinagua cultures inhabited the state.
 However, all of these civilizations mysteriously disappeared from the region in the 15th and 16th centuries.
 Today, countless ancient ruins can be found in Arizona.
 Arizona was part of the state of Sonora, Mexico from 1822, but the settled population was small.
-In 1848, under the terms of the Mexican Cession the United States took possession of Arizona above the Gila River after the Mexican War, and became part of the Territory of New Mexico.
-By means of the Gadsden Purchase, the United States secured the northern part of the state of Sonora, which is now Arizona south of the Gila River in 1854.
+In 1848, under the terms of the Mexican Cession the United States took possession of Arizona north of the Gila River.
+It became part of the Territory of New Mexico.
+In 1854 the United States purchased the part of the Arizona south of the Gila River, which allowed a rail connection from Yuma to El Pase..